vtg2000/Truck-It-Easy/README.md

 # Truck It Easy
-This is a repository for Sem V mini-project
+This is a repository for Sem V mini-project.

 ![](truck.gif)